 We are Pershing.
 We are BNY Mellon.
 Pershing, a BNY Mellon company, and its affiliates provide global financial business solutions to advisors, asset managers, broker-dealers, family offices, fund managers and registered investment advisory firms.
 Pershing provides solutions—including innovative programs and business consulting—that help create a competitive advantage for our clients.

-Pershing Prime Services delivers a comprehensive suite of prime brokerage solutions.
-We provide stable counterparty strength, extensive access to lendable securities, alternative sources of finance, dedicated client service, robust reporting tools, global execution and custodial solutions through the integrated platform of BNY Mellon.
-Pershing Prime Service is a service of Pershing LLC (member FINRA/NYSE/SIPC), a BNY Mellon company.
+BNY Mellon's Pershing delivers a comprehensive suite of prime brokerage solutions.
+It provides stable counterparty strength, extensive access to lendable securities, alternative sources of finance, dedicated client service, robust reporting tools, global execution and custodial solutions through the integrated platform of BNY Mellon.
+Pershing LLC (member FINRA, NYSE, SIPC) is a BNY Mellon company.
 Additional information is available on pershing.com.

 Important Legal Information